 The Constitution also provides for the appointment of Group officers and matters relating to resignation and termination of membership.

-The claims-sharing mechanism provided by the Pooling Agreement, and the very high limits of cover provided by the Group Clubs pursuant to the Group pooling and reinsurance arrangements, are underpinned by the IGA, which is an essential element in ensuring mutual cooperation between the Group Clubs, and the effectiveness of the pooling arrangements.
+The claims-sharing mechanism provided by the Pooling Agreement, and the very high limits of cover provided by the Group Clubs pursuant to the Group pooling and reinsurance arrangements, are underpinned by the IGA, which is an essential element in ensuring mutual trust and cooperation between the Group Clubs, and the effectiveness of the pooling arrangements.

 The Pooling Agreement addresses amongst other matters:

-Because Group clubs share claims through the pooling system, they have a common interest in loss prevention and control, and in the maintenance of quality standards throughout the membership.
+Because Group Clubs share claims through the pooling system, they have a common interest in loss prevention and control, and in the maintenance of quality standards throughout the membership.